Skip to main content

 Project browser

-In this window, on the left side, the project tree is displayed which is similar to the one in the Cerebro navigator (see the section Navigator).
+In this window, on the left side, the project tree is displayed, which is similar to the one in the Cerebro navigator (see the section Navigator).
 Using the tree, you can access any available project/task.
-Selected tasks and the scope of functions upon a task are displayed in the way similar to the Todo list window except for the Link/Embed mode (see the section The browser in the Link/Embed mode).
+Selected tasks and the scope of functions upon a task are displayed in the way similar to the Todo list window, except for the Library mode (see the section The browser in the Library mode).

 Note